greenonline/SevenSegmentSL1255/documentation/Readme.txt

 Synopsis
 ========

 When the class is instantiated using the defaults then it will work with the Sanyo SL-1255 (red) and SL-2255 (green) dual seven segment displays, which are common anode devices.
-The private member, _onValue, is LOW for the segments of these displays.
+The private member, _onValue, is LOW for the segments of these displays (and conversely the private member, _offValue, is HIGH).

-This library will also work with SL-1256 and SL-2256 (green) common cathode devices, just specify the ssType (seven segment type) parameter in the constructor using the predefined SL-1256 or SL-2256 macros.
+This library will also work with SL-1256 (red) and SL-2256 (green) common cathode devices, just specify the ssType (seven segment type) parameter in the constructor using the predefined SL-1256 or SL-2256 macros.
 The private member, _onValue, is HIGH for the segments of these displays.
 Alternatively, it is possible to specify the onValue and offValue, instead of using the ssType parameter, using the appropriate constructor.
 Please see the constructor examples below.

-The public methods supplied include (direct) draw, effects, as well as, the usual Arduino, begin() and write(), methods for ints and char arrays ([1] and [2]).
+The public methods supplied include (direct) draw, effects and accessors, as well as, the usual Arduino, begin() and write(), methods for ints and char arrays ([1] and [2]).
 The standard C++ getters and setters for accessing class members are also provided.
 The various method types are briefly discussed below.
 The methods are often overridden to provide versatility and to suit various writing styles.
 This may appear confusing initially, although a simple subset of the methods is all that is required in order to get the library up and running with your display (constructor, begin and write).

 Library Contents
 ================